Stress

 Seven years on, now properly training to be a solicitor, stress at work continues to affect me.
 The anxiety that started to develop when I was younger manifests itself in different ways today.
 As a junior lawyer, there are numerous expectations and pressures I am expected to manage.
 On the hard days, it often causes me anxiety.
 The early morning emails – work demands coming in from twelve different directions.
 The expectations to meet my deadlines, whilst also showing up to socials and networking events.
 The fear of asking whether tasks can be left for the next day when it reaches late in the evening, and my team are all still working.
 Finally, getting home to my family, with missed calls from friends, only to find a new urgent query from a client in my inbox.

 You may be thinking of your own examples here.
 There are so many demands we face as lawyers, both as juniors and (perhaps more so) further up the career ladder.
 Anxiety and stress can affect all of us.
 The good news is, we can learn to manage it.
 As you deal with stress and anxiety, you may need a friend to walk beside you.
-Mentors at Issues Lawyers Face are ready to provide a listening ear.
+Right now is the time to take the first step by joining an Issues Lawyers Face support group where other members of the legal profession can walk beside you as friends.

 You Don't Have to Face Issues Alone